People

 Supervision

-I currently supervise MSc Quality and Safety in Healthcare students in their dissertations.
+I am not currently involved in supervision but have previously supervised MSc Quality and Safety in Healthcare students in their dissertations.

 Teaching

-I am currently involved in supervising and acting as personal tutor for students enrolled on the MSc in Quality and Safety in Healthcare.
+I am not currently involved in teaching but have previously acted as personal tutor for students enrolled on the MSc in Quality and Safety in Healthcare.

 Qualifications